 Overall, I was very impressed with the Montem 3k Carbon Fiber Ultralight hiking poles.
 I hadn’t used Montem poles until this review, but given how good they felt to use, I suspect that I will continue to use them.

 I of course need to see how they will fair over the longer term, but I feel positive that these poles will be operational and functional for the long haul.

-We really hope you found this review useful and informative.
+I really hope you found this review useful and informative.
 If you’re new to hiking poles, and would like to see more options, be sure to check out our top hiking pole recommendations.